ysdtkm/MAOOAM/fortran/doc/tl_ad_doc.md

 ## Implementation : ##

-The two tensors are implemented in the module maooam_tl_ad and must be initialized (after calling params::init_params and aotensor_def::aotensor) by calling maooam_tl_ad::init_tltensor() and maooam_tl_ad::init_adtensor().
+The two tensors are implemented in the module tl_ad_tensor and must be initialized (after calling params::init_params and aotensor_def::aotensor) by calling tl_ad_tensor::init_tltensor() and tl_ad_tensor::init_adtensor().
 The tendencies are then given by the routine tl(t,ystar,deltay,buf) and ad(t,ystar,deltay,buf).
-An integrator with the Heun method is available in the module tl_ad_maooam.
+An integrator with the Heun method is available in the module rk2_tl_ad_integrator and a fourth-order Runge-Kutta integrator in rk4_tl_ad_integrator.
 An example on how to use it can be found in the test file test_tl_ad.f90